snunez1/binary-types/README.md

  * Compound records of other binary types.
 Maps to lisp `DEFCLASS` classes or, when you prefer, `DEFSTRUCT` structs.

- * Vectors and arrays
+ * Vectors and arrays of integers and floats.

- * 32 and 64 bit IEEE-754 floats map to lisp `single-float` and `double-float`
+ * 32 and 64 bit IEEE-754 floats map to lisp `single-float` and `double-float`.

 ### History

 BINARY-TYPES was developed over the years 1999-2003 by Frode Vatvedt Fjeld <frodef@acm.org> whilst working at the Department of Computer Science, University of Tromsø, Norway.
 It later served as the basis for [Chapter 24: Parsing Binary Files](https://gigamonkeys.com/book/practical-parsing-binary-files) of the book [Practical Common Lisp](https://gigamonkeys.com/book/) by Peter Seibel.
 That chapter makes a good technical reference for the system, and you should read it if you want to extend BINARY-TYPES.

-Frode's version was sufficiently well done that the system went largely unchanged since, except for some local additions for [slitch](https://github.com/sharplispers/slitch/tree/master) a low-level networking library in 2003 and then again in a [fork by Olof-Joachim Frahm](https://github.com/Ferada/binary-types/commits/master/) in 2013 that added 256 bit integers.
+Frode's version was sufficiently well done that the system went largely unchanged since except for some local additions for [slitch](https://github.com/sharplispers/slitch/tree/master) a low-level networking library in 2003 and then again in a [fork by Olof-Joachim Frahm](https://github.com/Ferada/binary-types/commits/master/) in 2013 that added 256 bit integers.

 This repository began in 2024 and adds support for 32/64 bit IEEE-754 floats, binary arrays, improved documentation and refactored the repository/ASDF system.